tahzeer/spotify-downloader/README.md

-# Unspotify.Me
+# Spotify Downloader

-Unspotify.Me is a Python script that allows you to download audio tracks from Spotify by providing a Spotify URL.
+Python script that allows you to download audio tracks from Spotify by providing a Spotify URL.
 It utilizes the Spotify and YouTube APIs to retrieve track information and search for corresponding YouTube videos.
 The YouTube videos are then downloaded and converted to MP3 audio files with their metadata preserved.

 ## Prerequisites